15 Gray Bedroom Ideas

 https://www.instagram.com/p/CNN8chTFjd-/

-Use dark wood paneling, like Mahogany, to contrast with a deep grey color palette for your bed and textiles and achieve a sophisticated look.
-In addition, a grey ceiling can help weld the top and the bottom of the room together seamlessly.
+Use dark wood paneling, like Mahogany, to contrast with a deep gray color palette for your bed and textiles and achieve a sophisticated look.
+In addition, a gray ceiling can help weld the top and the bottom of the room together seamlessly.

 For an inviting focus on the bed